-Instagram is no longer strictly just a tool for marketing, communicating or influencing consumer purchases.
-It is now a direct buying channel due to the introduction of Instagram Shopping, and retailers, particularly those in the apparel sector, will benefit from its ability to encourage impulse purchases.
+Instagram is no longer strictly just a tool for marketing, communicating or influencing consumer purchases, it is now a direct purchasing channel.
+This is due to the introduction of Instagram Shopping, and retailers, particularly those in the apparel sector, will benefit from its ability to encourage impulse purchases.
 Rather than cannibalising existing sales that would have already occurred through their online stores, Instagram Shopping offers retailers additional sales by attracting new shoppers to the tool.
 By curating tailored digital strategies that reel shoppers onto the app while simultaneously appeasing any fears of Instagram Shopping’s credibility, retailers will be well-positioned to benefit without overspending on new customer acquisition.

 Instagram Shopping first became available to UK shoppers and retailers several years ago and has since undergone several iterations.
 The feature initially allowed shoppers to tap on an item in a photograph to reveal a product’s name and price.
 Instagram has now launched its Shop tab, where users can peruse retailers’ Instagram Shop pages, which display products separately from photographs on their own account pages.
 Soon, Instagram’s in-app purchase feature will roll out across the UK.